KajizukaTaichi/RizeVM/README.md

 ### Key format of transitions
 Write split "_" underscore.
-The left designate state, the right designate symbol will read
+The left designate state, the right designate symbol that will read

 ## Example